TapThatDraft: Easy Starter Guide | Quick Steps to Get Your "Hold-My-BeerSheets"

 Most people don’t need to bother with this.
 By default, players are ranked (within their position) according to average Positional ECR.

 But TapThatDraft enables some flexibility in tweaking the player ordering.
 If you want to put Lamar Jackson above Josh Allen, you can generate a custom list.
-Simply click on “My Rankings” (it’s on the output page, not the entry form page).
+Simply click on “Edit Rankings” (it’s on the output page, not the entry form page), to find the “My Rankings” page for tweaking.
 Re-ordering players will affect their assumed draft VALUE, not just their rank.

 The reasons for doing this depend on your draft type: